xivapi/static/src/content/docs/docs/guides/concepts.md

 sheet data allows for full access to strings across all languages available in an edition.

-:::caution[Limitations of XIVAPI locale support]
+:::note[Limitations of XIVAPI locale support]

 At time of writing, XIVAPI only provides data available in the global game
 client: Japanese, English, German, and French.
 Alternatives may be available for